Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 To follow this guide you will need to have an instance of Webjive suite and Tango Jive running locally.
 The easiest way of doing this is to use the images available through the Gitlab repository ska-engineering-ui-compose-utils.

 Using a terminal, go to the ska-engneering-ui-compose-utils.
-Using the following make commands start the mvp, tango test and webjive test device images.
+Using the following make commands create tango DB and register all devices,  start the mvp, tango test and webjive test device images.
 Webjive suite will be launched as part of this.

+* make ds-config
 * make mvp
 * make start tangotest
 * make  start webjivetestdevice